kcostya/call-for-code-fires/README.md

 _The boxes show the calculated fire potential of a day in every month in 2018._

 ![one year fires](images/2018fireS.gif)<br>
 _2018 Fire potential, fire and weather.
-In august the model forecasts well the north-eastern region will be more fiery._
+In 2018 august the model forecasts well that the north-eastern region will be more fiery.
+The model was trained on 2010-2016 data._

 ### Data